PEO Vs Payroll Service Provider: Which Is Best For Your Business?

 The Amount Of Control You Maintain

-Since the PEO is the employer of record, they control the benefit carriers and plans you offer your employees.
+Since the PEO is the employer of record, they control the benefits carriers and plans you offer your employees.
 So if you have a preference for your insurance offerings, you may not be able to pick and choose.

 Another thing to think about is who remains in control of your employees.
 In reality, the PEO has the right to hire and fire your employees.
 While hirings are far more common than firings, putting that decision-making authority into someone else’s hands may be something you want to consider, especially if you’re used to running your business in a hands-on way.